TridentifyIshaan/TridentifyIshaan/README.md

 - 👋 Hi, I’m @TridentifyIshaan
 - 👀 I’m interested in learning coding and making apps, bots, websites, etc.
-- 🌱 I’m currently learning Python in school which I am not able to understand.
+- 🌱 I’m currently learning Python & SQL from school.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking forward to learn anything if you teach me in free.
 - 📫 How to reach me?
-On my discord account 乛〄 🔱| Finity Ishaan々 #1730
+On my discord account 乛 | Ishaan々#9373

 <!---
 TridentifyIshaan/TridentifyIshaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.